-- Supporting the achievement of 15-minute neighbourhoods, as well as the minimum intensification and density targets of this Plan. - Reducing dependence on the private automobile and supporting existing and planned Transit and Active Transportation Networks. - Promoting green development through measures including but not limited to opportunities for district heating and cooling, LIDs and green infrastructure, and community gardens in high density areas, and within Centres and Major Transit Station Areas. - Preventing encroachments within the Natural System and Natural Hazards. - 2.1.2.18 Brampton Plan requires that a minimum 60% of all new residential development within Brampton will occur within the Built-up Area, as shown on Schedule 5, on an annual basis to 2051. - 2.1.2.19 Intensification in Brampton will be accommodated by: - a.
-Directing intensification, with the highest densities and heights primarily to Centres, which includes the Provincial Urban Growth Centre, Urban Centres, Town Centres, Boulevards, along Corridors and within Major Transit Station Areas. - b.
-Promoting a variety of built forms along Boulevards and Corridors.
+- Supporting the achievement of 15-minute neighbourhoods, as well as the minimum intensification and density targets of this Plan. - Reducing dependence on the private automobile and supporting existing and planned Transit and Active Transportation Networks. - Promoting green development through measures including but not limited to opportunities for district heating and cooling, LIDs and green infrastructure, and community gardens in high density areas, and within Centres and Major Transit Station Areas. - Preventing encroachments within the Natural System and Natural Hazards. - 2.1.2.19 Brampton Plan requires that a minimum 60% of all new residential development within Brampton will occur within the Built-Up Area, as shown on Schedule 5, on an annual basis to 2051. - 2.1.2.20 Intensification in Brampton will be accommodated by: - a.
+Directing intensification, with the highest densities and heights primarily to Centres, which includes the Provincial Urban Growth Centre, Urban Centres, Town Centres, Boulevards, along Corridors and within Major Transit Station Areas. - Promoting a variety of built forms along Boulevards and Corridors.
 Development in these areas will respond to the existing and planned built form context in their respective designations, subject to the transition, form and design policies of this Plan. - c.
 Promoting gentle intensification in Neighbourhoods.
 Neighbourhoods will continue to evolve through infill development on underutilized vacant properties and lands, the adaptive reuse of existing buildings, and the establishment of additional residential units, as appropriate.

 - d.
 Encouraging co-location and integration of housing and public facilities such as, but not limited to, libraries, community centres, community hubs, licensed childcare, fire stations, and transit stations, including air-rights development above Civic Infrastructure, transit facilities, and community facilities, where appropriate. - e.
 Redeveloping, where appropriate, industrial and commercial sites, including brownfield sites, located outside of Employment Areas, in accordance with the policies of this Plan. - f.
-Employment intensification will be focused on Centres, Boulevards, and Major Transit Station Areas (Schedule 1) generally through Major Office development. - g.
-Ensuring it is done in such a way as to also enhance the existing Natural Heritage System so that planning for a robust climate ready system is built into the process. - 2.1.2.20 In conformity with the Civic Infrastructure and Community Services and Facilities policies in Chapter 3 of Brampton Plan, hard and soft infrastructure such as streets, and water and wastewater servicing, and community services and facilities will be proactively planned, and budgeted for, to support intensification. - 2.1.2.21 The City will monitor and report on the pattern and amount of intensification achieved on an annual basis in accordance with the policies of Chapter 5 as part of the Growth Management Program. - 2.1.2.22 The City will encourage and count innovative forms of housing, including additional residential units, tiny homes, and modular housing as contributions to the intensification target. - 2.1.2.23 The City will maintain, at all times:
+Employment intensification will be focused on Centres, Boulevards, and Major Transit Station Areas (Schedule 1A) generally through Major Office development. - g.
+Ensuring it is done in such a way as to also enhance the existing Natural Heritage System so that planning for a robust climate ready system is built into the process. - 2.1.2.21 In conformity with the Civic Infrastructure and Community Services and Facilities policies in Chapter 3 of Brampton Plan, hard and soft infrastructure such as streets, and water and wastewater servicing, and community services and facilities will be proactively planned, and budgeted for, to support intensification. - 2.1.2.22 The City will monitor and report on the pattern and amount of intensification achieved on an annual basis in accordance with the policies of Chapter 5 as part of the Growth Management Program. - 2.1.2.23 The City will encourage and count innovative forms of housing, including additional residential units, tiny homes, and modular housing as contributions to the intensification target. - 2.1.2.24 The City will maintain, at all times: - a.
+The ability to accommodate residential growth for a minimum of 15 years through residential intensification and redevelopment; and,